-The Tasman Coastal Trail follows along the cliffed coast-line from Waterfall Bay through to Fortescue Beach, out to Cape Hauy and on to Cape Pillar.
-The track lies with the Tasman National Park
+The Tasman Coastal Trail follows the coastline from Waterfall Bay through to Fortescue Beach.
+The walking track lies within the Tasman National Park.

 When to walk